-ECEL 5350 - Mentoring and Teacher Leadership (3)
+ECEL 5350 - Mentoring: The Instructional Coach Approach (3)

-Designed to meet the practical needs of accomplished teachers who are responsible for leading, mentoring, and supporting teachers.
+Designed to meet the practical needs of instructional teacher leaders who are responsible for coaching, leading, mentoring, and supporting teachers.

 ECEL 5360 - Instructional Leadership Trends and Issues in Childhood Education (3)

 Critical examination of current instructional leadership issues, historical and contemporary views that influence childhood education.
 May be repeated for a maximum of 6 semester hours.